A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Proofs and Derivations

 Finally, we marginalize over space and direction, obtaining an overall quantification of consistency of denoiser, and study its scaling property.

 First, \emph{marginalizing (summing) all directions}, we have

 This can be further abbreviated as following,

 Next, \emph{marginalize (averaging) over space}.
 Here we consider the noised distribution starting from the true target distribution $\x\sim p(\x;\sigma)=p_{0}(\x)*\mathcal{N}(0,\sigma^{2}I)$.
-For us, the only thing matter is the 2nd moment, so for arbitrary distribution we have,
+For us, the only thing that matters is the second moment, so for an arbitrary distribution we have,

 Thus,

 This can also be abbreviated using degree of freedom,

 Thus, we have